Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 With 24/7 worldwide assistance, Heymondo insurance includes comprehensive coverage for medical expenses, trip cancellations, and baggage loss or delay.

-You can bathe in Pamukkale only in selected pools created explicitly for that purpose (artificial ones) and in Cleopatra’s Pool.
+You can swim and bathe in Pamukkale only in selected pools created explicitly for that purpose (artificial ones) and in Cleopatra Antique Pools.
 The reason for this is preservation.

 The travertines are exceptionally delicate, and their surfaces can easily be destroyed, so visitors are asked not to stray from the official path to avoid damaging this unusual natural formation.